tingkaihsu/ASSummerProject/README.md

 We use python here, and in order to get permission to the remote device.
 Plz use 'sudo' to run the code! https://github.com/pyserial/pyserial/issues/124

+# How to install ROOT
+I think the snap method for installing ROOT is the most stable one, plz ref the official website to learn more.

+# ROOT drawing
 To create a `TTree` file with ROOT in Python where the data format is `1,95;2,4`, you will follow these steps.
 This example will walk you through creating a `TTree`, filling it with your data, and saving it to a file.

 ### 1. Import ROOT and Create a TFile